-Being heavily involved on the Internet I had put up a new Bird Quote website about a half year before.
+Being heavily involved on the Internet I had put up a new Bird Quote website around 2013.
 It was initially just to have a site on the internet about birds.

 It had a great domain name reflecting the content of the site, something difficult to do nowadays with most of the good relevant domain names already taken.
 I had another 4-letter domain name that was the name of a bird so I had thoughts about using another bird sight to promote it.

 That never panned out, but I still do have that other bird domain name.